ethen8181/ticket-system/system/system.md

 ## 0000010329
 ##       TRUE
 ```
 - **Note:** Based on the results of the t-test, it seems that for the 7 TicketCode that attributed to more than 10^7 ticket revenues, about half of them are impartial for the average amount of money spent on purchasing tickets between male and female.
-But that was the average per person, what about the total amount ?
+But that was the average per person, what about the total amount?

 ```r